 As a sole proprietor or independent contractor, you may be eligible for a PPP loan if all of the following are true:

 - You were already in operation on February 15, 2020.
 (With very few exceptions, you can’t have started a business this March or April and expect to get PPP funds.)

 - Your primary place of residence is the United States.
 (You don’t have to be a U.S. Citizen);

 - Your business has filed a 2019 or 2020 tax return with the IRS.
 For independent contractors, this means a Form 1040 Schedule C for 2019 or 2020 showing self-employment income.

 - Entities with significant ties to China are ineligible for a second draw PPP loan.

 - Furthermore, to qualify, you must certify in good faith that the loan is “necessary to support [your] ongoing operations.”
 (In other words, PPP loans should be your only way of accessing needed money.)

 What If You Don’t Qualify for 100% Forgiveness?

-Amounts not forgiven simply convert into a 1% interest loan, payable over the next five to ten years (depending on the lender).
+Amounts not forgiven simply convert into a 1% interest loan, payable over the next two years.
 There’s even a grace period.
 No payments would be required until the SBA remits the forgivable amount to your lender.
 If you do not request forgiveness, you will not have to make any payments for 10 months following the date of disbursement of the loan.
 (However, interest will still accrue from the date loan was disbursed.)